Conditions related to the vestibular (balance) nerve, such as dizziness,

 to vertigo, people tell us, it’s more of an “inside” feeling.

-For most people dizziness itself is not a very major
+For most people with Meniere's disease, the dizziness itself is not a very major

 I am constantly amazed when people tell me they are dizzy most days.
 They